 - 1. Read through the materials in the opening scenario, and consider what questions to ask to draw out issues directly associated with the problem. - 2.
-Download and print the memo from Dr. Ladner and The Coloradoan newspaper. - 3.
-Use the website resources listed at the end of the next lesson (Ferret Facts) and in Appendix B to prepare a webquest and/or folders of information that your child can use to begin to research.
+Download, print, and make copies of the memo from Dr. Ladner and The Coloradoan newspaper. - 3.
+Prepare a Learning Issues Board on a whiteboard, smartboard, or LCD projector for whole-class discussion. - 4.
+Use the website resources in Appendix B to prepare folders of information that students can use to begin their research at the end of class, time permitting.

-Things to Do During Instruction:
+Things to Do During Class: